Tibetan spaniel: Progressive retinal atrophy

 Progressive retinal atrophy is a genetic disease that can occur in the breed.
 The disease is an inherited form of blindness in dogs that has in two forms: generalized PRA and central PRA.
 Generalized PRA is primarily a photoreceptor disease and is the form found in Tibetan Spaniels.
 The clinical signs have been observed between 1½ and 4 years, but as late at seven years.
 The disease is painless and affected dogs become completely blind.
-Currently there is no treatment, but affected dogs generally adapt well to their progressive blindness.
+There is no treatment yet, but affected dogs generally adapt well to their progressive blindness.

 The earliest clinical sign of progressive retinal atrophy is "night blindness."
 The dog cannot see well in a dimly lit room or at dusk.
 The dog will show a reluctance to move from a lighted area into darker surroundings.
 The night blindness develops progressively into complete blindness.
 The British institution Animal Health Trust (AHT) devoted intensive research for PRA in Tibetan Spaniels, isolating the responsible gene.
-The mutation was identified by Louise Downs, as part of her PhD studies.
-A DNA test based on this mutation became available July 8, 2013.
+The mutation was identified by Louise Downs during her PhD studies.
+A DNA test based on this mutation became available in July, 2013.

 Responsible breeders are working hard to eliminate PRA within the breed.
-Currently, the International Tibetan Spaniel Working Party collects health data including PRA history.
+The International Tibetan Spaniel Working Party collects health data including PRA history.